Defeating Our Human Nature (Part 6. Idolatry - Creating Your Own God)

 Money is not the only thing that is plentiful in America, so is education, which opens up the worship of intellectualism and the deification of one's own mind and thinking.
 From this comes atheism and agnosticism.
 From this comes the attitude of "thinking themselves wise, they became fools."
 (Romans 1:22) The universities of "higher learning" convince children that the mind is the greatest power in the universe.
 They continually "rationalize God out" of the equation of life.
 With God out of the way, the possibilities are endless in the area of false gods to set up.
 The person has put themselves and their own thinking process in the place of God.

-There really are so many gods to worship in this country, as many as there are sinful minds to conjure them up.
+There really are so many gods to worship in this country (America), as many as there are sinful minds to conjure them up.
 However, the last I will touch on in this article is the god present in religion.
-Religion is man designing belief that suits him, instead of teaching what God reveals about Himself.
+Religion is man designing a belief system that suits him, instead of teaching what God reveals about Himself in His Holy Word.
 Religions are here in this country by the thousands.
-Only those who use the Bible as their "sole rule of truth and practice" are getting the ear of God, the rest are just gathered for the social aspects, or to make themselves feel they are doing something to earn their salvation.
+Only those who use the Bible as their "sole rule of truth and practice" are getting the ear of God, the rest are just gathered for the social aspects, or to make themselves feel like they are doing something to earn their salvation.
 So many churches and places of worship that don't call themselves churches have deviated from "thus sayeth the LORD."
-Each of these has set up their own god instead of the God they claim to be worshipping.
+Each of these has set up their own god instead of the God they claim to be worshiping.

 "I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ.
 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed.
 (Galatians 1:6-9)